 Act No. 55/2017 Coll. on Civil Service and on amendments to certain laws, in Art.
-3 sets out the principle of transparent employment through equal opportunities for the candidates for civil service to apply for the competition for a civil servant position.
+3 sets out the principle of transparent employment through equal opportunities for the candidates for civil service.
 Ensuring adequate human resources through selection procedures is further specified in the Decree of the Government Office No. 127/2017, laying down the details of selection procedures.